dgraph-io/dgraph/wiki/content/deploy/index.md

  example endpoints to export data and to perform a clean shutdown.
 All such admin endpoints are protected by three layers of auth:

-1. IP White-listing, if `--whitelist` flag is passed to alpha.
+1. IP White-listing (use `--whitelist` flag in alpha to whitelist IPs other than localhost).
-2. Poor-man's auth, if `--auth_token` flag is passed to alpha (means you will need to pass the `auth_token` as `X-Dgraph-AuthToken` header while making the HTTP request).
+2. Poor-man's auth, if alpha is started with the `--auth_token` flag (means you will need to pass the `auth_token` as `X-Dgraph-AuthToken` header while making the HTTP request).
 3. Guardian only access, if ACL is enabled (means you need to pass the ACL-JWT of a Guardian user as `X-Dgraph-AccessToken` header while making the HTTP request).

 Admin endpoint means any http endpoint which provides admin functionalities.
 Normally, the path starts with `/admin` for such endpoints, except a few.
 So, currently this list includes: